Vegan Dairy-Free Gluten-Free Instant Pot Recipe 30-Minute Recipe

 Instructions

 - Select the Sauté function on your Instant Pot (or other electric pressure cooker).
-In the inner cooking pot, melt the coconut oil.
+In the inner cooking pot, heat the olive oil.
 Add the onions and sauté until softened and translucent, about 7 - 8 minutes.
-Be sure to stir fairly often so they don't burn.
+Be sure to stir them fairly often so they don't burn.

-- Add the garlic, ginger, curry, garam masala, red curry paste, salt, red pepper flakes and pepper.
+- Add the garlic, ginger, curry powder, garam masala, red curry paste, salt, red pepper flakes and pepper.
 Stir and sauté for about 3 minutes, until very fragrant.

 - Stir in the lentils and tomato sauce, and cook for 2 minutes.
 Add the broth.
-Reserve ¼ cup of the coconut milk, set aside, and add the remaining coconut milk to the pot.
+Set aside ยผ cup of the coconut milk, and add the remaining coconut milk to the pot.
 Stir to combine.
-If the coconut milk has separated in the can, pour it into a large bowl and whisk until re-combined.
+Pro-tip: If the coconut milk has separated in the can, pour it into a large bowl and whisk until re-combined.

 - Lock the lid of the electric pressure cooker into place, making sure that the vent on top of the Instant Pot is in the closed position.
 Select Manual cooking and set the cooking time for 15 minutes.

-- When the cooking is complete, Quick Release the vent to release the pressure.
-This means release the vent immediately, but be careful not to burn yourself on the hot steam about to be released.
+- When the cooking is complete, Quick Release the vent to immediately release the pressure.

-- Serve with the served coconut milk to drizzle on top, scallions and lime wedges.
-The finishing with lime makes a huge difference to sharpening the flavors.
+- Serve with the reserved coconut milk (to drizzle on top of the soup), scallions and lime wedges.

 Kristina